open-rpa/examples-files/auto-translate/readme.md

 Then op then robot and import auto-translation.xaml and select "translationservice" in the "Invoke Openflow" activity

-( a more "how to" guide on how to generate the api key can be [found here](https://translatepress.com/docs/automatic-translation/generate-google-api-key/) )
+( a more "how to" guide on how to generate the api key can be [found here](https://translatepress.com/docs/automatic-translation/generate-google-api-key/) just skip the "restrict" key part while testing. )